johnie/johnie.se-old/_includes/main.md

 I am someone who aspires to positively change the world someday, I drink coffee like it’s religious holy water, and may have an unhealthy obsession with my work.
 But creating is not just a job for me, it’s a passion.
 My mission in life is to create awesome things and enjoy each moment of it.

-I see myself as a hybrid designer-developer and a humble know-it-all, who likes to read about Entrepreneurship to my morning coffee, advanced JavaScript Design Patterns at day, and about WWII Heros at night.
+I see myself as a hybrid designer-developer and a humble know-it-all, who likes to read about Entrepreneurship to my morning coffee, advanced SASS Design Patterns at day, and about WWII Heros at night.

 I try to make the websites I design and build as simple and intuitive to use as possible whilst still having a unique aesthetic appeal.
 I specialise in responsive front-end design, HTML/CSS and JavaScript.
 I also believe in cutting edge web technologies, and care for semantics and accessibility.
 Which means I usually build the things I design, though I don't build things designed by others.